avSidharth/avSidharth.github.io/research.md

 ---

 ## **M.Sc.
 Thesis: Disk Evolution in Classical Be Stars**
-*June 2022 – May 2023, CHRIST (Deemed to be University), Bangalore, India*
-**Guide:** Dr. Blesson Mathew, Associate Professor, Dept. of Physics and Electronics
+**Guide:** Dr. Blesson Mathew, Associate Professor, Dept. of Physics and Electronics, CHRIST University, Bangalore, India

 **Title:** *Study of Disk Evolution in Classical Be Stars Using LAMOST Medium-Resolution Spectra*